While using Logos, you may see an exclamation mark within the sync arrows with the following message when hovering over the sync arrows:

 - "An error occurred during synchronization."

 This error occurs when Logos is unable to synchronize content like documents, notes, highlights, and reading plans with our servers.
-This is typically due to the lack of an internet connection or interference from a firewall or security application.
+This is typically due to the lack of an internet connection or interference from a security application.
 Please use the steps below to troubleshoot the issue.

 Tip: This article does not refer to software updates.
 If you're having trouble updating the software, please click here.